Searching for the best things to do in Bratislava?

 The church had been the coronation church of kings and queens of Hungary for centuries.
 For those who follow European history, Queen Maria Theresa of the Hapsburg Dynasty was crowned in St. Martin’s.

-Named after Saint Martin, the Roman Catholic martyr who gave half of his coat to a beggar man who had no coat, the church is a stunning example of Gothic architecture, with a few Baroque inspirations.
+Named after Saint Martin, the Roman Catholic martyr who gave half his coat to a beggar man who did not have a coat, the church is a stunning example of Gothic architecture, with a few Baroque inspirations.

 4) The Underground Catacombs Of St. Martin’s Are Intriguing